 Yes, there are many options.
-Veterans have an option through VA Healthcare Benefits, Medicaid will pay for nursing home care, but there is also an in-home care option called “Home and Community Based Waiver Program,” and Veteran’s Wartime Pension provides a cash amount directly to the Veteran each month to assist with paying for in home caregivers.
+Veterans have an option through VA Healthcare Benefits, where Medicaid will pay for nursing home care, but there is also an in-home care option called “Home and Community Based Waiver Program.”
+Veteran’s Wartime Pension provides a cash amount directly to the veteran each month to assist with paying for in home caregivers.
 There are several high-quality caregiving companies in all areas of the state to find help, as well as many private caregivers.

 Financial planning with our firm can help make these options affordable and give you pointers for choosing the best option for your situation.

 Kentucky has only about 600 beds that are Medicaid eligible for Alzheimer’s patients.
 It can be very difficult to find placement, especially if your loved one is in the stage of being a flight risk or violent.
 It is important to find a facility with locking doors for security and equipped with a staff that can meet the needs of Alzheimer’s patients.
 Typically, such facilities are private pay, and they are more expensive.
 Therefore, planning as far in advance as possible and seeking placement as soon as possible is very important.